Bayesian Calibrated Click-Through Auction: Preliminaries

 When auctions start, the seller privately observes a CTR vector $r = (r_1, r_2, \dots, r_n) \in [\underline{r}, 1]^n$ for $n$ bidders, which is drawn from a commonly known joint distribution $\lambda(r)$. $\underline{r} >0$ is a small positive value close to $0$.
-The CTR $r_i$ represents the probability of the bidder $i$'s ad being clicked, which may be estimated by the seller with some machine learning method.
-For bidder $i$, assume the marginal probability $\lambda(r_i) \ge c$, where $c$ is a small positive value since it does not make sense to consider a CTR with a marginal probability arbitrarily close to $0$ in practice.
+The CTR $r_i$ represents the probability of bidder $i$'s ad being clicked, which may be estimated by the seller with some machine learning method.
+For bidder $i$, assume the marginal probability $\lambda(r_i) \ge \xi$, where $\xi$ is a small positive value since it does not make sense to consider a CTR with a marginal probability arbitrarily close to $0$ in practice.

 To maximize his revenue, the seller may privately disclose some information about $r_i$ to bidder $i$.
-Suppose the seller has the power of commitment, and he designs a signaling scheme denoted as $\pi$, which is also observed by the bidders.
+Suppose the seller has the power of commitment\footref{moredis_ppc_commite_truthful}, and he designs a signaling scheme denoted as $\pi$, which is also observed by the bidders.
 Hence, conditioning on observing CTR vector $r$, the seller sends signal $s =(s_1, s_2, \dots, s_n)$ with probability $\pi(s| r)$, where $s_i$ is the signal privately sent to bidder $i$.
 In the rest of the paper, we assume that $r_i \in \mathcal{R}$ with $\mathcal{R}$ being a discrete and finite set of CTR values.

-\paragraph{Calibrated Click-Through Auction} The calibrated click-through auction was previously studied by \citet{bergemann2021calibrated}.
+\textbf{Calibrated Click-Through Auction.} The calibrated click-through auction was previously studied by Bergemann et al.~\cite{bergemann2021calibrated}.
 Initially, each bidder privately observes her value $v_i$ and the seller privately observes the CTR vector $r$.
 The seller then sends a signal $s_i$ to each bidder $i$ privately.
 Upon receiving the signal $s_i$, bidder $i$ submits her bid $b_i$ to the auction and the auction determines the winner $i^*$ by selecting the one with the highest product, i.e., $b_{i^*}s_{i^*} = \max_j b_js_j$, and charges the winner for each realized click by

-The winner only pays when a click is received.
+The winner only pays when a click is received\footnote{\jjr{More discussions about {\it pay-per-click}, commitment power and truthfulness are in Appendix} \ref{append_payperclick} }.
 Hence, the seller's expected revenue is $r_{i^*} p_{i^*}$.

-One can easily prove that the auction is truthful for any $s_1, \ldots, s_n$, as it follows the ``minimum-bid-to-win'' payment rule.
+One can easily prove that the auction is truthful\footref{moredis_ppc_commite_truthful} for any $s_1, \ldots, s_n$, as it follows the ``minimum-bid-to-win'' payment rule.
 Therefore, without loss of generality, we will assume $b_i \equiv v_i$ in the rest of the paper.